-Anyone familiar with foraging or has any background relating to a culture involving crunchy granola, wheatgrass, or Birkenstocks are probably aware of the infamous forager Euell Gibbons, and his book, Stalking the Wild Asparagus.
+Anyone familiar with foraging or has any background relating to a culture involving crunchy granola, wheatgrass, or Birkenstocks is probably aware of the infamous forager Euell Gibbons, and his book, Stalking the Wild Asparagus.

-His book is aptly named because wild asparagus isn’t like other wild foods that you forage for, hunting them on a day-trip or stumbling across them on adventures.
+His book is aptly named because wild asparagus isn’t like other wild foods that you forage for, hunting them on a day trip or stumbling across them on adventures.
 Asparagus is herbaceous, meaning the plant dies back to the ground in the winter.

 Instead, the wild asparagus is stalked.
 You need to know the signs, looking for its tracks, stalking months, even seasons, before.

 The best time to find wild asparagus is at the height of summer, or in the early autumn.

 In summer, wild asparagus is a large bushy plant that can grow 6 feet tall (or more).
 A single crown will often have a spread of 3 or more feet wide, making it an imposing bush of fluffy asparagus fronds.

 They’re often easy to spot sticking up out of the tall grass, as they tend to outstretch even the tallest goldenrod.
 As a perennial that stores its nutrients underground, wild asparagus gets an early headstart on the season and it’ll stay ahead of the surrounding foliage.